 The fellows’ journey began in Egypt from May 10-24, 2015 with visits to Cairo, Giza, Alexandria, Luxor, and Aswan.
 Learn more.

 Expanding Education in Afghanistan

-Reza Aslan brings Zealot to a packed house at Drew
+Reza Aslan brought Zealot to a packed house at Drew

-Drew CRCC hosts Summer Institute on Religion and Conflict Resolution
+Drew CRCC hosted Second Summer Institute on Religion and Conflict Transformation, 2016

-Nicholas Kristof talks gender equality at Sugerman Interfaith Forum
+Nicholas Kristof talks gender equality at Sugerman Interfaith Forum, 2013

 Pulitzer Prize-winning columnist Nicholas Kristof brought his newest book, Half the Sky: Turning Oppression into Opportunity for Women Worldwide to the Sugerman Interfaith Forum in March, which makes a case for gender equality that the Boston Globe calls “urgent [and] compelling.”
 Kristof has been a regular columnist for the New York Times since 2001.
 His columns, which appear twice weekly, have covered topics that range from the Iraq War to the Israeli-Palestinian conflict to proposed education reforms in the U.S. The Sugerman Interfaith Forum is a 22-year-old series that promotes meaningful dialogue among various groups on issues of shared concern.